benseven/edi.bike/site/articles/2025-08-31-looking-ahead-to-tro-sub-4th-september/index.md

 ### ⏳ The timescale and costs involved in making each Travelling Safely scheme permanent

-On the next pages (143-145) of the same [appendix PDF](https://democracy.edinburgh.gov.uk/documents/s87677/Appendix%2013%20-%2028%20NWA.pdf), reside a table of costs, timescales and a map for **Upgrading of Infrastructure at Measures Retained Permanently - Preliminary Cost Estimate and Anticipated Implementation Timescales**.
+On the next pages (143-145) of the same [appendix PDF](https://democracy.edinburgh.gov.uk/documents/s87677/Appendix%2013%20-%2028%20NWA.pdf){target="_blank" rel="noopen noreferrer"}, reside a table of costs, timescales and a map for **Upgrading of Infrastructure at Measures Retained Permanently - Preliminary Cost Estimate and Anticipated Implementation Timescales**.

 This is a list of every scheme or measure, the corresponding ETRO they were bundled with, costs, when the decision on permanence is expected, and when they could be implemented - **with the longest lead time stretching all the way to 2033/2034.** 😅